Jump to:

 Physical examination

 Inspection of the involved wrist, elbow, shoulder, and cervical spine should be performed.
 Tenderness to palpation occurs 2-5 mm distal to the lateral epicondyle.
 RTS can also cause tenderness to palpation but usually 4-5cm distal to the lateral epicondyle.
 Elbow range of motion (ROM) is often unaffected.
 With LE, pain can occur with supination, wrist extension, and finger extension strength testing but true weakness is not observed.
-In comparison, PIN compression, can result in weakness in wrist and finger extension as well as radial deviation with attempted wrist extension.21 Special tests for LE may reproduce pain, including resisted extension of the wrist (Cozen’s Test), resisted extension of the third digit of the hand (Maudsley’s test), passive stretching of the wrist extensor muscles (Mill’s Test), or lifting a chair with fully extended elbows (Chair Test).6,23 A positive tinel’s near the supinator muscle mass raises concern for RTS.22 If considering cervical radiculopathy, examination with focused attention on upper extremity strength, reflexes, evaluation for upper motor neuron signs, sensation, and special tests should be performed.
-Special tests for cervical radiculopathy include the Spurling’s Test.
+In comparison, PIN compression can result in weakness in wrist and finger extension as well as radial deviation with attempted wrist extension.21 Special tests for LE may reproduce pain, including resisted extension of the wrist (Cozen’s Test), resisted extension of the third digit of the hand (Maudsley’s test), passive stretching of the wrist extensor muscles (Mill’s Test), or lifting a chair with fully extended elbows (Chair Test).6,23 A positive Tinel’s near the supinator muscle mass raises concern for RTS.22 If considering cervical radiculopathy, examination with focused attention on upper extremity strength, reflexes, evaluation for upper motor neuron signs, sensation, and special tests should be performed.
+Special tests for cervical radiculopathy include the Spurling’s test and Bakody’s test.

 Functional assessment